x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 ### Proxy server considerations

-If your network environment uses outbound proxy servers, additional configuration and requirements is needed.
+If your network environment uses outbound proxy servers, additional configuration and requirements are needed.
 This list may not be exhaustive.

 #### Agent

 The agent supports outbound proxy servers but requires additional configuration after installation.
+For more information, see [Work with existing on-premises proxy servers](https://docs.microsoft.com/azure/active-directory/manage-apps/application-proxy-configure-connectors-with-proxy-servers).

 > [!IMPORTANT]
 > A proxy server that prevents registration will cause the connector installation to fail.
 We recommend that you allow the connectors to bypass the proxy until app config changes can be made.